mattrossman/breathing-dots-tutorial/README.md

-# Recreating a Dave Whyte Animation in Three.js and React
+# Recreating a Dave Whyte Animation in React-Three-Fiber

 Learn how to use instanced rendering and post-processing techniques to recreate a hypnotic animation with react-three-fiber.